 About Fairafric

-They offer 12 different flavours, including different nuts or , in either chocolate or dark chocolate in different percentages.
+They offer 12 different flavours, including different or salt, in either chocolate or dark chocolate in different percentages.
 Furthermore, they created Amanase, chocolate-covered nuts, fruits and Pralines.

 Nele and the Fairafric Chocolate Factory